perez987/Intel-AX210-on-Sonoma-Sequoia-Tahoe/README.md

 ### Summary

-This hardware is a valid option for those who do not have Wi-Fi in Sonoma or do not want to apply OCLP root patches.
-It is not expensive and is easy to install.
+This hardware is a valid option for those who do not have Broadcom Wi-Fi in macOS Sonoma+ or do not want to apply OCLP root patches.
+It is not expensive and easy to install.
 As a main drawback, the features of the Apple ecosystem are lost (all with `itlwm.kext` and most with `AirportItlwm.kext`).
 Airdrop does not work in any way and this is the feature that I miss the most with respect to the Fenvi.

 ---